tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 Will identify itself by the name and type `frts::ModelReseter`.

+### Model Startup

+The model startup handles model related startup code.
+It should be executed as a startup module.
+Currently the following tasks are executed:

+- Precalculated configured z-levels.

+Load using `frts/ModelStartup` in the `startupModules` section of the load file.

+Will identify itself by the name and type `frts::ModelStartup`.

 ### Path Finder

 The path finder optained by the model factory allowes to calculate the shortest path between two points in the region.
 The default implementation uses A* with manhattan distance.
 It also supports the teleport component by adding the target position to the list of possible neighbors.